TS-OSINT/OSINT-portfolio/portfolio/osint-case-studies/anonymised-case-study-02.md

 Finding: The narrative spread followed a screenshot-first pattern.
 A few high-engagement reposts accelerated reach, while later posts added interpretation rather than new evidence.

 ## Conclusion (Careful wording)
-Based on the open sources reviewed, the claim could not be verified as presented.
-The available public official information did not match the alleged statement, and the screenshot appeared repeatedly without a traceable original source.
-The most likely explanation is that the claim was based on a misinterpretation, an outdated reference, or an edited/unsupported screenshot.
+In this exercise, the claim could not be verified as presented using the open-source checks described above.

 ## What I Would Improve Next Time
 - Expand the dataset size and standardise timestamps.
 - Add more rigorous link analysis (where available).
 - Create a clearer evidence log with hashes for key screenshots.
 - Build a repeatable template for claim verification and narrative tracking.

+## Reproducibility Note
+This simulated write-up does not include a full evidence log or archived links.
+In a production version, I would attach a timestamp-normalised dataset of posts, archived URLs for key sources, and hashed screenshot exhibits.

 ## Appendix – Reproducible Query Examples (Generic)
 - "exact phrase from the claim"